“The USFWS pulled this off without injury to anyone involved and without damaging the fragile reefs ecosystems they are working to protect."

 At Kingman, team members manually retrieved 44,000 pounds of iron, teak and fiberglass from an unmarked vessel grounded on the reef since 2007.
 Working in dangerous surf, the team used floats to secure heavy iron machinery and carry it off of the reef.
 The next step in the reef restoration effort is to halt the progression of corallimorph and green algae at the wreck sites.
 “With the shipwrecks gone, these otherwise very healthy reefs will have the opportunity to recover from the onslaught of added nutrients and the explosion of invasive corallimorph and algae,” White said.

-Laurie Moore, Palmyra program director for The Nature Conservancy, praised the U.S. Fish and Wildlife Service for their oversight of the project.
+Suzanne Case, The Nature Conservancy's executive director for the Hawai'i and Palmyra progams, praised the U.S. Fish and Wildlife Service for their oversight of the project.
 “Removing these shipwrecks was a complex and dangerous task," she said.
 “The Fish and Wildlife Service pulled it off without injury to anyone involved and without damaging the fragile reefs ecosystems they are working to protect.
 It’s a remarkable accomplishment. ”